jshepjr/mvp-sudojohnny-tools/README.md

 ## About

-I'm a full-stack developer and IT/security consultant working across healthcare IT, compliance (HIPAA, NIST CSF), infrastructure deployment, and Sec+ certification prep.
+I'm a full-stack developer and IT/security consultant working across healthcare IT, compliance (HIPAA, NIST CSF), and infrastructure deployment.
 This list is what I keep bookmarked, scripted, or running on a daily basis.

 Tools are grouped by what I use them **for**, not by what kind of tool they are.
 Each entry gets one line.
 If I had to write a paragraph to justify it, it's not on the list.